 Creative Arts – music, drama, dance, and so on; learning to integrate the creative arts with the sciences and humanities

-rural Coonoor.
-The children’s parents are daily wage workers in tea plantations, construction sites,
+in and around rural Coonoor.
+The children’s parents are daily wage workers in tea

-Operations: The Project facility will be operated as a home school facilitation centre and a micro-school for part-time schoolers from 9 am to 12.30 pm.
+Operations: The Project facility will be operated as a homeschool facilitation centre as well as a micro-school for part-time schoolers from 9 am to 12.30 pm.
 The revenue from this activity will be used to sustain the ERC, a privileged learning centre, for the less privileged children who will be the actual beneficiaries of the project.